Rete degli Studenti Medi: Activities

 At a local and regional level, Rete degli Studenti Medi edits several School Students'Magazines, in particular "Il Mancino" is published in Veneto and Friuli-Venezia Giulia, "Panoptes" in Umbria and "Senza Filtro" in Emilia Romagna.

 Some of RSM Provincial Confederations organize cultural activities cooperating with Arci, the biggest Italian cultural association, and there are also Circoli Arci (local Arci clubs) directly supported by RSM members, like in Treviso, and Caltanissetta.
 Similar activities are organized with UdU, CGIL and ANPI.

 After the Revolution Camp 2018 the National Board members are: Giammarco Manfreda (Coordinator, from Tuscany), Giulia Titoli (from Umbria), Elena Turchi (from Emilia Romagna), Rachele Scarpa (from Veneto), Francesco Boscheri (from Lazio) and Federico Allegretti (from Sicily).
 Rachele Scarpa is also the International Officer of the Organization, representing it officially in front of organizations from other countries and in the OBESSU.

 It is a democratic Students' Union that fights for students' rights and in favour of public secondary education for all Italian citizens.
 Rete degli Studenti Medi defends the values of the Italian Constitution, it is against each form of discrimination, racism, fascism and fanaticism.
 It is not affiliated with political parties, but could be considered a leftist progressive Students' union.

 Structure

-The network, inspired by trade union federations, structures its presence at regional, provincial (confederal base) and, in those municipalities that are not provincial capitals with a high student population, at local level.
-The association has a national executive in order to coordinate the work of the territorial structures and to pursue demands and disputes at the national level.
-The provincial and regional coordinators meet in the National Coordination to discuss and define the organisation's political line.
+The network, inspired by trade unions, structures its presence at regional and provincial bases respectively.

+The association has a national executive in order to coordinate the work of the territorial structures.
+The provincial and regional coordinators meet in the National Coordination twice a year to arrange their political discourse.

-To date, the existing regional structures are in Basilicata, Emilia-Romagna, Lazio, Liguria, Marche, Sicily, Umbria and Veneto.
-In the other regions of Italy it is present with provincial bases without a regional coordination.
+The existing regional bases are in Basilicata, Emilia-Romagna, Lazio, Liguria, Marche, Sicily, Umbria and Veneto.
+In certain regions, RdSM is present with provincial bases without a regional coordination.